IMPACT PSYCHOLOGICAL SERVICES

 Nothing is wrong with you.
 When grief becomes complicated, when it's intertwined with trauma, guilt, sudden loss, or circumstances that make processing feel impossible, it often needs more than time and support to resolve.
 Eye Movement Desensitization and Reprocessing, or EMDR, is an evidence-based therapy specifically designed to help your brain process painful experiences that have become "frozen" in your nervous system.
 At IMPACT Psychological Services, our therapists use EMDR as part of a compassionate, integrative approach to help you move through your grief, not around it, and never by erasing the memories or love that remain.

-Whether you're in Westchester, the Hudson Valley, or connecting with us online from anywhere in New York, New Jersey, Connecticut, or Florida, you don't have to carry this weight alone.
+Whether you're in Westchester, the Hudson Valley, or connecting with us online, you don't have to carry this weight alone.
 Our clinicians are trained in trauma-informed care and understand that every loss is unique.
 We meet you exactly where you are and help you find a way forward that honors both your pain and your capacity to heal.

 EMDR therapy is a structured, phased approach to processing distressing memories and the emotions attached to them.